UnionHerald police reports

 Assault

+• On April 22 in the 23900 block of Roanoke Street NW property in Hidden Ponds Park was damaged.

-• On April 25 in the 22500 block of Zion Parkway NW a man was arrested on domestic assault charges after fleeing the scene of the crime.
+• On April 23 in the 23100 block of Dahlia Street NW a domestic assault was reported.

+• On April 26 near the intersection of Highway 65 NE and Klondike Drive NE property damage crash resulted in fourth-degree DWI charges.

 Post a comment as